 Data Collection

-Clinical and demographic data for all AF patients were collected in a detailed medical history.
+Clinical and demographic data for all AF patients were collected.
 Patients were classified as being diabetic if they were under treatment with insulin or other antidiabetic therapiesor, for patients without antidiabetic therapy, those who met the 2004 American Diabetes Association criteria (fasting plasma glucose 126 mg/dL in 2 occasions and/or 2-hour plasma glucose value during a 75 g oral glucose tolerance test 200mg/dL).
 For assessing glycaemic control in people with diabetes, basal glycated haemoglobin (HbA1c) and subsequent values during follow-up were registered.
 Poor glycaemic control was defined as one or more measurements of HbA1c over 7.5%.
 Previous heart disease was defined as the composite of coronary artery disease (CAD), heart failure and other structural cardiomyopathies (such as hypertrophic cardiomyopathy, chronic pericardial disease or congenital diseases).
-Stroke risk was calculated using the CHADS2 (12) (congestive heart failure, hypertension, age ≥ 75 years, diabetes mellitus, stroke or transient ischaemic attack) and CHA2DS2-VASc score (13) (congestive heart failure, hypertension, age ≥75 years, diabetes mellitus, stroke or transient ischaemic attack, vascular disease, age 65–74 years and sex category [female]).
+Stroke risk was calculated using the CHADS2 (12) (congestive heart failure, hypertension, age ≥ 75 years, diabetes mellitus, stroke or transient ischaemic attack) and CHA2DS2-VASc scores (13) (congestive heart failure, hypertension, age ≥75 years, diabetes mellitus, stroke or transient ischaemic attack, vascular disease, age 65–74 years and sex category [female]).
 Bleeding risk was calculated using the HAS-BLED score (15) (hypertension [uncontrolled systolic blood pressure >160 mm Hg], abnormal renal and/or liver function, previous stroke, bleeding history or predisposition (anaemia), labile international normalised ratio (INR) [only applies to a VKA user; not applicable for a non-VKA user], elderly [age ≥65 years], and concomitant drugs [antiplatelet or non-steroidal anti-inflammatory drugs] and/or alcohol excess).
 Indeed, we assessed the fragility of the population according to Charlson comorbidity index.
 The latter is the most widely used comorbidity index to predict 1-year mortality in patients based on comorbidity data (16).
 In order to evaluate AF related symptoms and patients’ perception of their health status, the European Heart Rhythm Association (EHRA) functional class score was used (1).

 Quality of anticoagulation control

 For patients treated with VKA, coagulation status was determined by monthly INR values 6 months before the study inclusion, 6 months after baseline, and at 1 year of follow-up.
 All available INR of each patient in the 6 months previous were collected at baseline with at least 1 INR per month to calculate the time in the therapeutic range (TTR).
 The FANTASIIA registry is an observational multicentre registry.
-For that reason, all the frequency of the INR determinations to maintain the INR between 2.0 and 3.0 and the frequency of visits to the physicians were performed following the usual clinical practice without any additional intervention.
+For that reason, the frequency of the INR determinations to maintain the INR between 2.0 and 3.0 and the frequency of visits to the physicians were performed following the usual clinical practice without any additional intervention.
 The TTR was estimated according to different methods.
-The main methodology employed was the classical linear method of Rosendaal (17).
-However, the quality of anticoagulation also was studied according to the direct method or percentage of INR in therapeutic range (PINRR).
+The main methodology employed was the classical linear interpolation method of Rosendaal (17); however, the quality of anticoagulation also was studied according to the direct method or percentage of INR in therapeutic range (PINRR).
 This method calculates the TTR according to the number of visits where the INR is in therapeutic range (between 2.0 and 3.0) and divides it by the total number of visits.
-Poor quality of anticoagulation or "INR lability" was defined when patients experienced a TTR <65% or < 70% (ESC criteria).
+Poor quality of anticoagulation or "INR lability" was defined when patients experienced a TTR <65% or < 70%.

 Clinical Outcomes